Best Pool Steps

 Some complaints that the ladder won’t stay down

 Coming in second on our list is yet another product from Confer.
 This one looks a little bit different than the steps that took our first-place spot, however.
-It is available in a few different color options so consumers are able to choose a color that compliments their décor.Read more
+It is available in a few different color options so consumers are able to choose a color that complements their décor.Read more

 The total height of these steps is 81”.
 It’s designed to be used for decks up to 60” in height.
 The dimensions of each step are 10x27x8.